 This breezeblock-inspired freestanding gate is best suited for small or obedient pets.
 It's fairly tall at 35 inches and can fit openings as wide as 81.5 inches.
 The gate is lightweight enough to move around the house—weighing in at just over 17 pounds—and can be used to block off a staircase, fireplace, or an entire room.
 The frame is made of solid wood and the hinges allow the gate to be folded up and stored away.
 It comes with 'feet' for additional balance, but the product is functional with or without them.

 You don't have to spend a lot of money to securely block your entryway.
 This plastic gate requires no assembly and weighs only six pounds, offering a hassle-free solution.
 It stands 26 inches tall and can fit openings between 26 and 42 inches wide.
-The gate can function as a pressure-mount with no tools required, or be installed using the included hardware to employ the handy swing gate feature.
+The gate can function as a pressure mount with no tools required, or be installed using the included hardware to employ the handy swing gate feature.
 While it's not the most aesthetically pleasing design, it gets the job done of restricting your pet to a specific area of the home.

 Most large dogs require an equally large gate.
 This extra-tall, all-steel barrier measures 41 inches high and fits openings of 29 to 32 inches or 36 to 38 inches with the included extension.
 It utilizes a pressure-mount system and requires only a screwdriver and a pencil to set up.
 The pass-through door will close and lock behind you or can be kept open by pushing it past 90 degrees.
 There's also a dual-lock safety release to thwart escape artists.
 The only downside is the loud clanging of the metal door when it closes, but if you've got a household of barking dogs this is probably a non-issue.
 Choose from a black, white, or gray finish.

 The popularity of open floorplans has caused a need for extra-wide pet gates.
 Often referred to as "superyards," these models can transform into playpens for pets or toddlers.
 This particular superyard is made of heavy-duty metal with a matte bronze finish and is designed to fit openings up to 144 inches wide.
 It can be hardware mounted or used as a freestanding barrier.
 The swinging door panel boasts a double-locking system for added peace of mind.
 The superyard won't scratch your floors and can cover even more ground if you purchase the two additional panel extensions that are sold separately.